-New development boundary sites and existing allocations being re-confirmed as suitable - none dwellings
+New development boundary sites and existing allocations being re-confirmed as suitable - none

-Allocations on existing safeguarded land - Site 239 (Land west of Wrottesley Park Road) - minimum delivery of approximately 150 assessment pro-formas in Appendix 3, which have been considered in full by the Council before reaching any decisions regarding new allocations.
+- Site 239 (Land west of Wrottesley Park Road) - minimum delivery of approximately 150 dwellings

-New allocations in Green Belt around Perton - none
+New allocations in Green Belt around Perton

-5.8.4 To assist in explaining the Council's reasons for allocation summary narrative reasons for the selection of the sites are also summarised below.
-These should be read alongside the site
+- none - 5.8.4 To assist in explaining the Council's reasons for allocation summary narrative reasons for the selection of the sites are also summarised below.
+These should be read alongside the site assessment pro-formas in Appendix 3, which have been considered in full by the Council before reaching any decisions regarding new allocations.